Azure/azure-osconfig/src/adapters/mc/README.md

 Run this command on the Arc device in PowerShell.
 This will produce a JSON holding the policy definition, copy that JSON, it will be needed for creating the new policy in Azure Portal.

 > **Important**
-> In the generated policy definition JSON, before creating a new policy with it, manually search and remove all instances of prefixes with the resource type wrapped in square brakets (for example: `[OsConfigResource]`).
+> In the generated policy definition JSON, before creating a new policy with it, manually search and remove all instances of prefixes with the resource type wrapped in square brackets (for example: `[OsConfigResource]`).

 Save a copy of the generated policy definition JSON in case the policy will need to be updated later (for example, because of an updated artifacts ZIP package).

-An example of a generated policy definition JSON (with the SAS token and file hash removed) for the above example is available here: [OsConfigPolicy_DeployIfNotExists.json](OsConfigPolicy_DeployIfNotExists.json)
+An example of a generated policy definition JSON (with the SAS token and file hash removed) for the above example is available here: [LinuxSshServerSecurityBaseline_DeployIfNotExists.json](ssh/LinuxSshServerSecurityBaseline_DeployIfNotExists.json)

 #### 7.1.2.
 Creating the new policy